AnneDirkson/LexNorm/README.md

 - Added function for normalizing ’ to '.
 This was messing with the contraction expansion.

 # Required files:
-Prior to running this normalizer you will need to download the tetragram.binary in the N-gram-language-models file at https://data.mendeley.com/datasets/dwr4xn8kcv/3.
+Prior to running this normalizer you will need to download the tetragram_model.binary in the N-gram-language-models file at https://data.mendeley.com/datasets/dwr4xn8kcv/3.
 These models have been developed by Abeed Sarker and Graciela Gonzalez- Hernandez [1].
-Additionally, you will need the HealthVec model developed by Miftahutdinov et al. [4] which can be downloaded at: https://github.com/dartrevan/ChemTextMining/tree/master/word2vec
-Do not forget to change the path in the LexNormNew script to the right location for these files.
+This model is too large to add to the GitHub repository.
+You should save this model in the obj_lex folder.

-The necessary in-house created abbreviations_dict is a dictionary of the domain-specific abbreviations, created based on a rare cancer forum together with a domain expert.
+The necessary in-house created abbreviations_dict is a dictionary of the domain-specific abbreviations, created based on a rare cancer forum together with a domain expert by our group.

+The following files are provided in the obj_lex folder and have been provided by other researchers:

+- This script makes use of the HealthVec model developed by Miftahutdinov et al. [4] which has been downloaded from: https://github.com/dartrevan/ChemTextMining/tree/master/word2vec

-no_slang_mod.txt, english_spellings.txt, 1_2letter_words.txt and american_spellings.txt are from Sarker et al. [2].
+- no_slang_mod.txt, english_spellings.txt, 1_2letter_words.txt and american_spellings.txt are from Sarker et al. [2].
 Can also be found at https://bitbucket.org/asarker/simplenormalizerscripts

-The aspell_dict_lower is a lowered version of word list 60 of the publicly available GNU Aspell dictionary.
+- The aspell_dict_lower is a lowered version of word list 60 of the publicly available GNU Aspell dictionary.
 See: http://aspell.net/

 References: